 Ryan also writes the popular webcomic Dinosaur Comics, the critically acclaimed Unbeatable Squirrel Girl comic for Marvel Comics, and he wrote the first thirty-five issues of Adventure Time, for which he won an Eisner Award.
 That’s like the Oscars of comics!
 There’s a gala and everything.
 He lives in Toronto with his wife, Jenn, and their dog, Noam Chompsky.

 As head of the armature department at Laika, Jeremy Spake oversees the design and construction of the articulated metal skeletons inside the stop-motion puppets.
 He studied graphic design and jewelry and metalsmithing at Georgia State University, earning his BFA in 2004.
-He relocated to Portland in 2006 to join the Coraline production, followed by ParaNorman and The Boxtrolls.
+He relocated to Portland in 2006 to join the Coraline production, followed by ParaNorman, The Boxtrolls and Kubo and the Two Strings.

 Raina Telgemeier is the author and illustrator of the graphic novels Smile, Drama, and Sisters, all #1 New York Times bestsellers.
 She also adapted and illustrated four graphic novel versions of Ann M. Martin’s Baby-sitters Club series, and has contributed short stories to many anthologies.